-Office Hours: Tuesdays 1-2pm; Thursday 1-2 pm; Friday 9-11am; or by appointment
+Office Hours: Tuesdays - Thursday: 9-11am

 Course description

 This course addresses how various theoretical assumptions shape the aims and practices of research in sociology.
 It provides students with empirical research design principles and an introduction to methods of collecting and recording data, assessing reliability and validity, and conducting data analysis.
 Different research strategies are introduced.
 The ethical implications of research will be discussed.